stakwork/sphinx-relay/docs/myNode_deployment.md

 ```
 When Relay starts up, it will print a QR in the terminal.
 You can scan this in your app (Android or iOS) to connect!

-### To make relay run continuously (also after a restart).
+### To make Relay run continuously (also after a restart).

-Before you start this part.
-Make sure your app is connected and you are able to send & receive messages.
+Before you start this part, make sure your app is connected and that you are able to send & receive messages.

 Login as admin.
 ```sh